 Learn more about:

 - how to start a garden in a small space on Crunchy Christian Podcast.

 - square foot gardening basics and detailed specifics on square foot gardening.

 - Some great places to buy seeds, garden tools, fertilizers, and pesticides: Bootstrap Farmer, Botanical Interests, and Blooming Bulb

 Maintaining your garden

-- Gardens need two things after they’ve been planted: watering and weeding.
+- Gardens need three things after they’ve been planted: watering, pest control and weeding.
 Most new gardeners tend to over-water.
 Things have to dry out from time to time to prevent mold or fungus from developing.
 The soil should stay soft.

 - Drenching it twice a week is sufficient in most locations in the middle of summer.
 A light watering every day tends to encourage shallow root growth, so deep watering once or twice a week is better for forming deep roots and healthy plants.

 - Spend a few minutes each day pulling any weeds.
 They can take over the garden quickly.
 You can also lay mulch between the plants or a weed mat to help control weeds.
 Hint: if you have the space, plant your rows with enough spacing to allow your rake to fit between the rows.
 Then you can quickly drag the rake through to pull the weeds out.